synsless/avabur-clan-stats/README.md

 ## ToDo

+  - [ ] Make it possible to only display the last X number of days of data.
   - [ ] Make `index.html` update the captions based on settings.
   - [X] Fix the code so it ignores applicants.